Research

 Working Papers

-The Value of Government Debt with Domestic Arrears
+The Value of Government Debt with Domestic Arrears (Job Market Paper)

 Watch here a layman explanation of this research project.

-The Granular Origins of the Global Financial Cycle (with Torsten Ehlers (IMF), Mathias Hoffmann (UZH), Boris Hofmann (BIS) and Christian Schmieder (BIS))
+The Granular Origins of the Global Financial Cycle (with Torsten Ehlers (IMF), Mathias Hoffmann (UZH), Boris Hofmann (BIS) and Christian Schmieder (BIS)) [available upon request]

-Fiscal Response to Monetary Shocks in the Euro Area (with Tobias Mueller (UZH))
+Fiscal Response to Monetary Shocks in the Euro Area (with Tobias Mueller (UZH)) [available upon request]

-This paper studies the response of fiscal variables (tax revenues, government expenditures, surpluses) to monetary shocks in the Euro Area, using local projections on a panel of 14 member states over a 20-year period.
+This paper studies the response of fiscal variables (tax revenues, government expenditures, surpluses) to monetary shocks in the Euro Area, using local projections and VAR impulse response functions on a panel of 20 member states over a 22-year period.
 Against the intuition of HANK models in which the presence of sovereign debt amplifies the transmission of monetary policy due to changes in debt servicing costs, our preliminary results suggest that interest expenditures do not increase following a positive shock in the ECB reference rate.
 Investigating the differences in the responses between European Core countries (Germany, France, the Netherlands, Belgium, Austria) and European Periphery (Italy, Ireland, Spain, Portugal), we find that social transfers increase in the Core, while (short-term) debt issuance increases in the Periphery.
 In the short run, the debt level rises significantly in the Periphery.
 These differences in fiscal responses can be attributed to variations in the social security systems as conjectured in Bayer, Kriwoluzky, Mueller, Seyrich (2023): households whose consumption is insured by the government (as in the Core) prefer a balanced budget since they have no need to privately save in bonds.